beckym223/manual_work/E6_long_edited.md

 high earners relative to male low earners, female high earners relative to female low earners.
-A progressive benefit formula can be
+A progressive benefit formula can be used to offset the systematic variation in life expectancy with earnings within genders.
-26W.
-H. Beveridge (1942) argued that in the United  Kingdom the government systematically did better than  private insurance markets.
-27 Annuity pricing that varies with stochastic health out-  comes implies a risk of the classification to which one will  belong.
-With annuitization done at a single time in life, the  degree of risk classification involves a tension between  providing more insurance and providing more accurate la- bor market incentives.  used to offset the systematic variation in life expectancy with earnings within genders.
 For this or any income distribution compar- ison, we must have a counterfactual, prefera-